 Customer loyalty separates historically successful brands from the rest.
 Why do people consistently drink Coca-Cola or wear Nike sneakers?
 The answer is a simple one: Those brands have earned trust from their customers.
-Their products are high quality, and their brand messaging has remained consistent, making it easy to cultivate brand integrity with customers.
+Their products are of high quality, and their brand messaging has remained consistent, making it easy to cultivate brand integrity with customers.

-1. Always choose the right products
+1. Choose the right products

 One misstep can create a long-lasting negative impression for a brand.
-IHOP drove this lesson home when the company changed its name & logo to IHOB to announce new burger offerings on its menu.
+IHOP drove this lesson home when the company changed its name and logo to IHOB to announce new burger offerings on its menu.
 Customers and critics alike lampooned the decision, stating that the company had strayed from its breakfast roots.
-IHOP reverted back to its old name & logo, and it claimed the move was only a temporary promotional stunt.
+IHOP reverted to its old name and logo, and it claimed the move was only a temporary promotional stunt.
 Even if that's true, it didn't undo the negative publicity the brand endured.

 2. Make customers your top priority

 Customer engagement forms the backbone of any successful business.
-Your company gains strength through offering high-quality products and reliable services to its customers time and time again.
+Your company gains strength by offering high-quality products and reliable services to its customers time and time again.
 It's the cornerstone for building relationships of trust with those customers.

 Dropping the ball can be a disaster.
-Customers will take notice when your company makes mistakes, such as producing inferior products or offering poor customer service.
+Customers notice when your company makes mistakes, such as producing inferior products or offering poor customer service.
 Such slip-ups can convince them to leave, which ultimately hurts your brand reputation and negatively impacts your bottom line.

 Your business should be wary of falling into the same trap.
-Always be truthful in advertising and other forms of communication with customers.
-Respect their intelligence.
+Always be truthful in advertising and other forms of communication with customers — respect their intelligence.
 Be honest about what your products and services can do, and play to their natural strengths.

 Fostering integrity with your brand starts with honesty.
 If a customer can't trust your brand messaging, how can you expect them to trust your business?